 Josh and I started jogging about a half mile out from Foresthill.
 I ran straight through the aid station at 8:50 PM, exactly one hour off of a 24-hour pace.
 I was ecstatic by seeing this on the clock.
 Yes, I was currently off Silver Buckle pace.
 However, by my standards and way of running, I knew that it was still 100% within reach!
 In the time from Bath Road to Foresthill, Josh and I had talked through exactly what needed to take place at the crew stop and how much time we were going to take doing it.

-We gave 10-minutes to change socks, re-apply RunGoo, change shirts, re-stock fluids, drink an Ensure, and take ibuprofen for my bruised ribs.
-As all this took place, Josh and I discussed plans for the next section of trail.
-About half way through the stop Nicole, Irene, Dave, and Samuel showed up to encourage me and assist in getting me going.
+We gave 10 minutes to change socks, re-apply RunGoo, change shirts, re-stock fluids, drink an Ensure, and take ibuprofen for my bruised ribs.
+As all this took place, Josh and I discussed plans for the next section of the trail.
+About halfway through the stop Nicole, Irene, Dave, and Samuel showed up to encourage me and assist in getting me going.
 The stop at Foresthill was everything I imagined it to be.
-Despite my stomach still feeling queasy, my mood had made an 180-degree turn.
-I was very excited to be soon attacking the final 38-miles of the WS100 course.
+Despite my stomach still feeling queasy, my mood had made a 180-degree turn.
+I was very excited to be soon attacking the final 38 miles of the WS100 course.

 As we ran down the remaining portion of Foresthill Road toward Cal Street, there were hundreds of spectators and runner crews lined up on either side.
 While they all were in some state of the ultra ”hurry up and wait,” they took the time to cheer for each runner.
 We eventually made the left turn onto Cal Street and entered back into the near silence of the trail.
 Josh continued to help get me mentally focused on the challenge ahead.
 He asked me to describe to him in pretty good detail the upcoming terrain and my focus returned.